 4. Most Grunwaldzki Bridge, the ‘Wro’ Structure & ferry ride in Odra

 Some outdoor activity can leave you hungry and you might want to grab a bite.
 Therefore, consider stopping by the Grunwaldzki shopping centre.
 Or it could be one of those nice cafes/pizzerias along the way (my pick – Bravo Pizzeria).
 Pasaz Grunwaldzki’s top floor has some great options.
 I like Oriental Express for its cheap (even better if you are a student), delicious and diverse food menu.
 Once you are done eating, cross the Most Grunwaldzki bridge.

 To your right is the notable ‘WRO’ structure by the river.
 It is an excellent spot to get yourself click in a frame with this touristic landmark of the city.
-Certainly, it is a top-notch place to visit in Wroclaw.
+Certainly, I’d put it among the top places to visit in Wrocław.

 This is a beautiful boulevard lined with trees on one side and the charming sight of the legendary Tumski Cathedral by the Odra banks on the other!

 Protip: Take a ferry ride in Odra at the sunset hour and you won’t thank me enough!

 5. Take a walk into the history at Wrocław National Museum

 On the same alley, you’ll come across the national museum.
 Let me tell you that with its vibrant exteriors ornamented with red, brown, and green creepers, especially in the late autumn and spring season, it makes for a mystic sight to see.
 The National Museum is a must-visit attraction in Wrocław for all the art, craft, and history lovers.